igordanchenko/react-photo-album/docs/documentation.md

 ### Button

-Button element is rendered when the photo album has an `onClick` callback.
+A button element is rendered when the photo album has an `onClick` callback.
 You can provide your own button implementation through the `render.button` prop.

 ```tsx